Get notified of page updates

 • Watch moles closely for any signs of change in shape, size, or color.

-• No specific guidelines exist for melanoma screening, but general risk management such as an annual full-body skin and eye exam and minimizing UV exposure is appropriate.
+• Although no specific guidelines exist for melanoma screening for people with BRCA1 or BRCA2 mutations, general risk management such as an annual full-body skin and eye exam and minimizing UV exposure are considered appropriate.